 Don’t forget to have fun with toppings before you eat it.
 I like a little brown sugar, milk, and some toasted nuts — either pecans or walnuts.
 Pepitas would be perfect too, keeping with the pumpkin theme.
 Or maybe you’re craving something a little more indulgent?
 Go ahead, grab that whipped cream and use it to top your pumpkin pie steel cut oats.

-- Leftover oatmeal can be stored in the refrigerator 4-6 days.
-Reheat in the microwave or on the stove.
+- Leftover oatmeal can be stored in the refrigerator 4 or 6 days.
+Reheat individual portions in the microwave or larger amounts on the stove.

 Verdict: Loved this.
 It makes a humungous batch, so be prepared to eat this all week (extra bonus!).